microsoft/NLU.DevOps/docs/Test.md

 ## Getting started with speech

 The NLU.DevOps CLI tool also supports testing from speech.
-You still must supply the generic utterances file, except that each utterance in the file must also include a `speechFile` property, e.g.:
+Speech tests will be run for any utterance in the test input file that includes a `speechFile` property, e.g.:

 ```json
 {